 unconditional log group ALTER TABLE HR.EMP ADD SUPPLEMENTAL LOG GROUP emp_parttime (EMPLOYEE_ID, LAST_NAME, DEPARTMENT_ID) ALWAYS; conditional log group ALTER TABLE HR.EMP ADD SUPPLEMENTAL LOG GROUP emp_fulltime (EMPLOYEE_ID, LAST_NAME, DEPARTMENT_ID);

-How to drop the logging
+How to drop it at the table level

 SQL > ALTER TABLE HR.EMP DROP SUPPLEMENTAL LOG DATA (ALL) COLUMNS; SQL>ALTER TABLE HR.EMP DROP SUPPLEMENTAL LOG DATA (PRIMARY KEY) COLUMNS; SQL> ALTER TABLE HR.EMP DROP SUPPLEMENTAL LOG DATA (UNIQUE) COLUMNS; SQL> ALTER TABLE HR.EMP DROP SUPPLEMENTAL LOG DATA (FOREIGN KEY) COLUMNS; SQL>ALTER TABLE HR.EMP DROP SUPPLEMENTAL LOG GROUP emp_fulltime;